chiuskt/100DaysOfCloud/Journey/003/Readme.md

 ## Cloud Research

 The practice exam consists of 55 multiple choice questions (which I think is simpler than a normal exam).
 I thought I did a good job based on the amount of time I spent to study.
-There are so much things to memerise and I think I have to work harder to pass the real exam.
+There are so much things to memorise and I think I have to work harder to pass the real exam.
 Especially on the core solution and cost management.

 ## Social Proof